casualcore/casual-documentation/readme.md

 # Purpose of repo
-Containing tools, scripts, methods for producing documentation in the hole casual suite
+Containing tools, scripts, methods for producing documentation in the hole casual suite.